xaled/kutils/README.md

 # kutils
-Frequently used functions library for Python.
+Frequently used functions library for Python By Khalid Grandi (github.com/xaled).